lyejiawei/UECM3033_assign1/report.md

 In this section, please report:

 1. The hexadecimal value of my student ID.
-2. Write down the definite integrals that you have chosen.
+2. Write down the definite integrals that I have chosen.
-3. Write down your system of 10 linear equations.
+3. Write down my system of 10 linear equations.

 Solution:
 1. Hexadecimal representation of 1403855 is 0x156bcf